 Cash and cash equivalents and interest rate swaps are measured using level 1 inputs.
-Trade and other receivables, revolving bank loans, and trade and other payables are financial instruments whose fair value approximates their carrying value due to their short-term maturity.
+Trade and other receivables, and trade and other payables are financial instruments whose fair value approximates their carrying value due to their short-term maturity.
 The fair value of the term loans approximates the carrying value because the interest rates are at fluctuating market rates.

-The company does not believe it is subject to any significant concentration of credit risk.
 Cash and cash equivalents are held with a major financial institution.
 Trade and other receivables are the result of sales to a relatively wide customer base, primarily in North America.
 The company only deals with customers that it considers creditworthy.
-Nevertheless, during the year ended March 31, 2019, one of its customers entered into creditor protection proceedings while it attempts to refinance its operations, making the collection of \$70,578 in receivables doubtful, for which the company has made a full impairment allowance.
-At March 31, 2019 \$29,698 (2018 - \$43,406) of trade and other receivables were between 31 and 60 days past due and \$nil (2018 - \$13,989) were more than 60 days past due, not including the receivables written off.
-The company does not consider these accounts impaired based on a review of the debtors' operations and subsequent payments.
-During the year ended March 31, 2019 the company wrote off \$70,578 in trade and other receivables (2018 - \$8,761).
-At March 31, 2019 the amount of \$618,137 was due from three customers (2018 - \$320,838, two customers), each of whom represented more than 10% and together represented an aggregate of 47% of trade and other receivables (2018 - 29%).
-Two of the customers are long standing customers who consistently make regular payments and the third promptly pays within 15 days.
+Nevertheless, during the year ended March 31, 2020 the company recognized an impairment loss of \$3,749 on trade receivables.
+During the year ended March 31, 2019, one of its customers entered into creditor protection proceedings and is attempting to refinance its operations, making the collection of \$70,578 in receivables doubtful, for which the company has made a full impairment allowance.
+At March 31, 2020 \$16,177 (2019 - \$29,698) of trade and other receivables were between 31 and 60 days past due and \$3,621 (2019 - \$nil) were more than 60 days past due, not including the receivables written off.
+The company does not expect credit losses based on a review of the debtors' operations and subsequent payments.
+At March 31, 2020 the amount of \$678,769 was due from one customer (2019 - \$618,137, three customers) each of whom represented more than 10% and together represented an aggregate of

-Notes to the Consolidated Financial Statements March 31, 2019 and 2018 (Canadian Dollars)
+Notes to the Consolidated Financial Statements March 31, 2020 and 2019 (Canadian Dollars)